maxfischer2781/cpy2py/README.rst

 * Importing functions and classes from `__main__` may fail if the module can only be imported via its path.

-* Calls across interpreters are blocking and not threadsafe.
+* By default, calls across interpreters are blocking and not threadsafe.
   If recursion switches between twinterpreters, :py:class:`cpy2py.TwinMaster` must use the ``'async'`` kernel.

 * Module level settings are not synchronized.
   For example, configuration of :py:mod:`logging` is not applied to twinterpreters.
-  Use :py:class:`~cpy2py.twinterpreter.group_state.TwinGroupState` for initialisation, or write modules aware of twinterpreters.
+  Use :py:class:`~cpy2py.twinterpreter.group_state.TwinGroupState` for initialisation, write modules aware of twinterpreters, or use immutable module-level initializers.

 * A :py:mod:`weakref` to objects only takes local references into account, not cross-interpreter references.